 Excellence, opportunity and energy.
 You will find all three at The University of Akron.

 1870 as Buchtel College

-We have more than 27,000 students representing 45+ U.S. states and 60+ foreign countries.
+We have approximately 27,000 students representing 45+ U.S. states and 80+ foreign countries.
 They're a culturally diverse group and they come from a broad economic spectrum.
 See our student profile.

 UA offers more than 300 undergraduate and graduate programs, including many that are recognized nationally for their excellence.
 Learn more.

 The University of Akron is a vibrant community within metropolitan Akron, with more than 80 buildings on 218 acres.
 Since 2000, we have added 22 buildings, completed 18 major additions, acquisitions and renovations, and created 34 acres of green space.
 See slideshow.

 UA offers courses across the region and online.